 "Tomorrow's leaders will have to navigate the critical transition to a sustainable society.
 At the Gund Institute, students develop the skills and knowledge needed to lead this transition.
 They interact constantly with faculty from across the UVM campus.
 They work together to conduct research, design solutions to real-world problems, and put their findings into action.
 The resulting combination of systems thinking, research expertise, interdisciplinary perspective, and practical application sets our students up to succeed in a range of workplaces, and in improving the world."

-Gund is recruiting 5 PhD students for Fall 2015.
-Please see advertisements for the Economics for the Anthropocene and Gund Assistantship programs.
+Gund is recruiting PhD students for Fall 2017.
+Please see advertisements for the Gund Assistantship programs.

 Gund Fellows supervise Masters and Doctoral students in pursuing transdisciplinary research within several departments at UVM.